QR Code Size: How Small Can A QR Code Be?

 7. Download, print, and distribute your QR code.

-Anyone who creates a QR code can decide on the size and resolution of the code, the smallest of which is usually around 2 cm 2 in (0.8 x 0.8 inches).
+Anyone who creates a QR code can decide on the size and resolution of the code, the QR code minimum size or smallest of which is usually around 2 cm by 2 cm (0.8 x 0.8 inches).

 On the other hand, the complexity of the encoded data and the scanning distance can affect the bare minimum size required.